de-soot/tic-tac-toe-cli/README.md

 # tic-tac-toe-cli
-Classic game of tic-tac-toe in the command line made with Python
+Classic game of tic-tac-toe in the command line made with Python.